biendltb/biendltb.github.io/_posts/2021-06-28-the-power-of-habit-charles-duhigg.md

 * The case of Target to predict someone getting pregnant but try not to let them know that the company knows it.
 * The case of making the 'Hey Ya' song be familiar with radio listeners and make them enjoy it.
-  --> When we listen to a new song with unfamiliar rythms to our favourite style while we are working on other tasks (e.g. in the case of listening to radio), we're likely to feel uncomfortable and switch to some songs that we are familiar with.
+  When we listen to a new song with unfamiliar rythms to our favourite style while we are working on other tasks (e.g. in the case of listening to radio), we're likely to feel uncomfortable and switch to some songs that we are familiar with.
 But if we are relaxed and focus on watching a new MV on Youtube, it's easier for us to enjoy it.
+  {: .notice}
 * The case of changing the way of cooking to make Americans familiar with organs in their diets.

 ## Part 3: The habits of societies